Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Basic definitions

 \subsection{b-divisors}

-In this section we discuss Weil and Cartier $\R$-b-divisors on $X$ as well as their toroidal counterparts.
+In this section we discuss (Cartier and Weil) $\R$-b-divisors on $X$ as well as their toroidal counterparts.
 This is essentially Shokurov's notion of birational divisors (or b-divisors) \cite{sh-prel}.
 This section is purely algebraic, so, if preferred, the reader can work with finite-type algebraic varieties over any field of characteristic zero.

 For other terminologies and properties concerning b-divisors we refer to \cite{bff} and \cite{bfj-val} (see also \cite{BoteroBurgos} and \cite{bo} for the toroidal and the toric cases, respectively).

 We write $\Div\left(X\right)$ for the set of Weil divisors on $X$ with real coefficients, viewed as a real vector space.
 We endow it with the direct limit topology with respect to its finite dimensional subspaces.
 Explicitly, a sequence of divisors $(D_{i})_{i\ge 0}$ converges to a divisor $D$ in $\Div\left(X\right)$ if there is a divisor $A$, such that $\supp (D_{i})\subset \supp(A)$ for all $i\ge 0$ and $(D_{i})_{i\ge 0}$ converges to $D$ in the finite dimensional vector space of real divisors with support contained in $\supp(A)$.